-With the 113th Congress up and running and the president’s policy schedule filling up by the day, a recent poll by the Kaiser Family Foundation and Harvard School of Public Health identified five things Americans would like the government to set as top health care priorities this year:
+With the 113th Congress up and running and the president’s policy schedule filling up by the day, the Kaiser Family Foundation and Harvard School of Public Health polled Americans last week on what they would like the government to set as top health care priorities for the year.

-1. State exchanges.
-Fifty-five percent of respondents say state-based health insurance exchanges are a top priority for their lawmakers.
-With only 18 states and Washington, D.C., declaring they will create state exchanges, more information is needed on how federally run exchanges will operate in the remaining states.
+1. State exchanges: 55% of respondents say state-based health insurance exchanges are a top priority for their lawmakers.
+With only 18 states and Washington, D.C., declaring they will create these state exchanges, more information is needed on how federally run exchanges will operate in the remaining states.
 “This is the year of the health insurance exchange,” said David Colby of the Robert Wood Johnson Foundation at a luncheon held Thursday at the Kaiser Family Foundation.
 The panelists, including Drew Altman, CEO of KFF, noted that governors are still split along partisan lines about the creation of exchanges.

 Register or login for access to this item and much more

 All Employee Benefit Adviser content is archived after seven days.

 Community members receive:

 - Conference offers and updates

 Don't have an account?
 Register for Free Unlimited Access